narwhalacademy/zebra-crossing/README.md

 - Run keyword searches for your name, nickname, and address to see what's out there.
 Also run an image search on your most-used profile pictures.
 - Set up a [Talkwalker](https://www.talkwalker.com/alerts) and/or [Google Alerts](https://www.google.com/alerts) for your name and nickname.
 - Start logging (date, time, description, screenshot) incidents in whatever program/app that's easiest for you.
+- If future legal action is likely, pay [Page Vault](https://www.page-vault.com) to capture a snapshot of a website and ask a lawyer to file an [evidence preservation request](https://onlinesos.org/blog/evidence-preservation-i-e-litigation-hold-request) with the relevant online platform.
+- Remember to take care of yourself as much as you can — eat, sleep, exercise.
+Call in friends to help share a meal, take a break or watch your cats for a few days.

 #### Remove information about you off of the internet